guitarrapc/githubactions-lab/README.md

 ```

-## build only specific tag pattern
+## Build only specific tag pattern

 You can use pattern on `on.push.tags`, but you can't on `step.if`.
 This pattern will match following.